Jennifer Lawrence Gains Praise Of Marion Cotillard, Star’s Best Oscar Moments

 — Alex Lawrence (@AlexOcchiuto) February 24, 2017

-The beauty is always the picture of perfection in stunning select gowns and it is understandable as to why such gowns are Dior- the star is the face of a number of campaigns for the fashion house.
-For her tumble in 2013, Lawrence wore a billowing yet exquisite couture cream gown by Dior, As The Mirror notes, “Luckily the cream strapless dress had a train big enough to cushion her fall.
+The beauty is always the picture of perfection in stunning Dior gowns (the star is the face of a number of campaigns for the fashion house).
+For her tumble in 2013, Lawrence wore a billowing yet exquisite couture cream gown by Dior.
+As the Mirror notes, “Luckily the cream strapless dress had a train big enough to cushion her fall.
 The look again was a dreamy number, paired delicately with a dusting of diamonds it was a winner!”

 In 2014, Lawrence once again was striking in a fiery red Dior gown.
-Commenting on the sexy number, the publication noted “It isn’t just the striking red hue we love, the curve creating peplums add a flirty touch and give Jen extra style credentials.”
+Commenting on the sexy number, the publication noted, “It isn’t just the striking red hue we love, the curve creating peplums add a flirty touch and give Jen extra style credentials.”

 #JenniferLawrence and @Lupita_Nyongo playfully fight over an Oscar backstage at the 86th Academy Awards, 2014.???? #WaybackWednesday #Oscars pic.twitter.com/gojMARf69N